jennyreddish/seshat/docs/source/admin/setup/cloud/pulumi.rst

     $ sudo nano /etc/nginx/nginx.conf

-On the top of the file, the user should be changed from www-data to root:
+On the top of the file, the user should be changed from www-data to webadmin:

 .. code-block:: bash

-    user root;
+    user webadmin;

 Then, link the file to the sites-enabled directory: